SpiderGod607/NoBrokerAssignment/README.md

 </br>

 ## Architecture
-Book Parking is based on MVVM architecture and repository pattern.
+This app is based on MVVM architecture and repository pattern.
 ![architecture](/screenshots/architecture.png)